Why is Friday the 13th Considered Unlucky?

 Friday joins in the mix mostly because all of the early accounts of Jesus’s crucifixion agree that it took place on Friday—the standard day for crucifixions in Rome.
 As Chaucer noted in The Canterbury Tales, "And on a Friday fell all this mischance."
 Yet perpetuating Friday as an unlucky day in America came from the late 19th-century American tradition of holding all executions on Fridays; Friday the 13th became the unluckiest of days simply because it combined two distinct superstitions into one.
 According to the Oxford University Press Dictionary of Superstitions, the first reference to Friday the 13th itself wasn’t until 1913.
 (So despite actually occurring on Friday, October 13, 1307, the popular notion that the Friday the 13th stigma comes from the date on which the famed order of the Knights Templar were wiped out by King Philip of France is just a coincidence.)

 The repercussions of these phobias reverberated through American culture, particularly in the 20th century.
 Most skyscrapers and hotels lack a 13th floor, which specifically comes from the tendency in the early 1900s for buildings in New York City to omit the unlucky number (though the Empire State Building has a 13th floor).
-Street addresses sometimes skip from 12 to 14, while airports may skip the 13th gate.
+Some street addresses also skip from 12 to 14, while airports may skip the 13th gate.
 Allegedly, the popular Friday the 13th films were so-named just to cash in on this menacing date recognition, not because the filmmakers actually believed the date to be unlucky.

 So, is Friday the 13th actually unlucky?
 Despite centuries of superstitious behavior, it largely seems like psychological mumbo jumbo.
 One 1993 study seemed to reveal that, statistically speaking, Friday the 13th is unlucky, but the study's authors told LiveScience that though the data was accurate, "the paper was just a bit of fun and not to be taken seriously."
 Other studies have shown no correlation between things like increased accidents or injuries and Friday the 13th.